pawel-zielinski/profiles-rest-api/README.md

 in terminal while connected to the server.
 We can add Python program to the project and run it on vm by typing *python __file_name.py__*.

+# Create Python Virtual Environment

+1. to create Python environment type in terminal *python -m venv ~/env* while logged to vm,
+2. activate Python virtual environment by typing *source ~/env/bin/activate*,
+3. to switch off the environment just type *deactivate*.

+# Install required Python packages

+1. create new .txt file in your project where you will add packages' names and their versions,

+Note: it is a good practice to set static version of the program to avoid unexpected updates that can be incompatible for other packages.

+2. While in */vagrant* file and Python Virtual Environment activated, type *pip install -r __file_with_previously_added_packages.txt__*.

+# Create a new Django project & app

+1. make sure that you are still in terminal with virtual environment activated and with directory set to */vagrant*,
+2. to start a new project with a specific name in a specific location type *django-admin.py startproject __name_of_the_project__ .* while "." is the root location of the project,

+Note: if "." will not be passed there will be created a sub folder with the name passed in the __name_of_the_project__ argument.

+3. to create Django app within our project for our Profiles API type *python manage.py startapp profiles_api*.
+This will create a new file with our app.

+Note: Django can consist of one or more sub applications within a project that you can use to separate different functionality within your project.

+# Enable app in the Django

+1. open __settings.py__ in Atom,
+2. add *"rest_framework"*, *"rest_framework.authtoken"* and *"profiles_api"* to
+   INSTALLED_APPS list.

+Note: *"rest_framework"* - app for Django REST Framework, *"rest_framework.authtoken"* - allows to use authentication token functionality.

+# Test and commit changes

+1. to start Django Web Development Server type in terminal (activate PVE and set to __/vagrant__ directory) *python manage.py runserver 0.0.0.0:8000*,

+Note: *python manage.py runserver 0.0.0.0:8000* means that we run Django Web Develpoment Server on every available network adapter (0.0.0.0) on port 8000 (port must match with settings in __Vagrantfile__).
+Now the server is running and we can check it by going to our browser and browsing __127.0.0.1:8000__.

 # Profiles REST API